Frequently Asked Questions

 Is there an upper limit on the amount of e-mail that can be archived in a single MailSteward database?

 MailSteward is able to handle many millions of e-mails, but, practically speaking, performance will become unacceptable at some point.
 It depends on CPU speed and memory size.
-Currently, on an Intel iMac, 2 GHz Intel Core Duo with 1 GB RAM, performance becomes problematical, but still usable, somewhere between 50,000 and 100,000 e-mails in a single database file using MailSteward.
+On most recent Macs, performance is acceptable up to 250,000 e-mails in a single database file using MailSteward.
 It is possible, however, to have multiple database files, based on date range, or mailbox, or other criteria.
-You can, for example, keep all of your e-mail prior to 2005 in one database file, and all of the e-mail since then in another database file.
+You could, for example, keep all of your e-mail prior to 2010 in one database file, and all of the e-mail since then in another database file.
 MailSteward Pro, which uses MySQL for its database software, can handle much larger volumes of e-mail.

 Can I schedule MailSteward to archive my e-mail automatically?

 Yes you can.
 Click on the Preferences button, and then click on the Schedule button in Preferences.
 MailSteward or MailSteward Pro can be scheduled to automatically archive your recent e-mail at the time and dates of your choosing.
 This feature is not available in MailSteward Lite.

 Can I export from MailSteward into a MySQL database?

 Yes.
 If you do a Search or a Browse, you can export the resulting list of e-mail as SQL statements which can then be imported into MySQL.
 Just click on the Export tab and select "SQL File".
 The exported SQL file will create a MySQL database with a name of your choosing when imported into MailSteward Pro.
 This SQL file, exported from MailSteward, can be imported into MailSteward Pro by choosing the "Import MailSteward SQL file..." item from the File menu.